Inuit languages: Greenland

 Greenlandic was strongly supported by the Danish Christian mission (conducted by the Danish state church) in Greenland.
-Several major dictionaries were created, beginning with Poul Egedes's Dictionarium Grönlandico-danico-latinum (1750) and culminating with Samuel Kleinschmidt's (1871) Den grønlandske ordbog ('The Greenlandic Dictionary'), which contained a Greenlandic grammatical system that has formed the basis of modern Greenlandic grammar.
+Several major dictionaries were created, beginning with Paul Egede's Dictionarium Grönlandico-danico-latinum (1750) and culminating with Samuel Kleinschmidt's (1871) Den grønlandske ordbog ('The Greenlandic Dictionary'), which contained a Greenlandic grammatical system that has formed the basis of modern Greenlandic grammar.
 Together with the fact that until 1925 Danish was not taught in the public schools, these policies had the consequence that Greenlandic has always and continues to enjoy a very strong position in Greenland, both as a spoken as well as written language.

 Phonology and phonetics

 Eastern Canadian Inuit language variants have fifteen consonants and three vowels (which can be long or short).

 Consonants are arranged with five places of articulation: bilabial, alveolar, palatal, velar and uvular; and three manners of articulation: voiceless stops, voiced continuants, and nasals, as well as two additional sounds—voiceless fricatives.
 The Alaskan dialects have an additional manner of articulation, the retroflex, which was present in proto-Inuit language.
 Retroflexes have disappeared in all the Canadian and Greenlandic dialects.
 In Natsilingmiutut, the voiced palatal stop //ɟ// derives from a former retroflex.

 Almost all Inuit language variants have only three basic vowels and make a phonological distinction between short and long forms of all vowels.
 The only exceptions are at the extreme edges of the Inuit world: parts of Greenland, and in western Alaska.